s4ke/Master-Thesis/src/md/030-parrows.md

-Sometimes parallel Haskells require or allow additional configuration parameters, e.g. information about the execution environment or the level of evaluation (weak head normal form vs. normal form).
-For this reason we introduce an additional `conf` parameter as we do not want `conf` to be a fixed type, as the configuration parameters can differ for different instances of `ArrowParallel`.
+Sometimes parallel Haskells require or allow additional configuration parameters, e.g. information about the execution environment or the level of evaluation (WHNF vs. NF, see the section on laziness in Chapter \ref{\label{sec:shortIntroHaskell}).
+For this reason we
+introduce an additional `conf` parameter as we do not want `conf` to be a fixed type, as the configuration parameters can differ for different instances of `ArrowParallel`.